NikolidakisDimitris/Emailara/README.md

-#emailara
+#Emailara

 Java email console Application

 To run this application you have to follow the next path (..\emailara\src\dBase)  to find the "ConnectionClass .java” file to complete the below mentioned data:

 a) Your MySQL server URL
 b) Your Username
 c) Your password

 You also have to import as an external JAR file the MySQL connector available on the MySQL official web site.
 The driver is the following: mysql-connector-java-5.1.46-bin.jar

 Application Functionality :
 The application creates the necessary database and tables if they don’t exist.